bensutherland/Simple_reads_to_counts/README.md

   a) Trim for quality and remove adapters
   b) Digital normalize libraries to be used for *de novo* reference transcriptome
   c) Assemble *de novo* reference transcriptome
-  d) Align quality-trimmed sample files against reference
+  d) Align quality-trimmed sample files against reference Follow (e) for expression and (f) for SNPs
   e) Obtain expression level raw counts for each contig in reference
-Subsequently, the alignment files can be used in companion pipeline *to be named* for SNP discovery,
+  f) merge alignments, search for SNPs with elevated stringency (training set), then in discovery mode

-or the expression level data can be imported into differential expression analysis software.
+The expression level data can be imported into differential expression analysis software (e.g. edgeR).

 Requires the following:
 `Trimmomatic`         http://www.usadellab.org/cms/?page=trimmomatic